Ngyhoa1704/Customer-Churn-Analysis/README.md

 - Customers with a churn score **above 0.43** were considered **“Safe”**
 - Customers with a score **below 0.43** were labeled **“At Risk”** (@Risk)

-This threshold was selected based on taking average of the whole column.
+This threshold was selected based on taking average of the Normalised Churn Risk column.

 ### 3.4 Segmentation and Classification
 Based on their respective scores, customers were plotted on a 2D matrix with Value on one axis and Churn Risk on the other, yielding four strategic quadrants: